Gallaeci: Romanization

-In the later part of the 1st century BC military colonies were established at Portus Cale (Porto), Bracara Augusta (Braga), Lucus Augusti (Lugo) and Asturica Augusta (Astorga), with the pacified Gallaeci tribes being integrated by Augustus into his new Hispania Tarraconensis province.
-Later in the 3rd century AD, Emperor Diocletian created an administrative division which included the Conventus of Gallaecia, Asturica and, perhaps, Cluniense into the new province of Gallaecia (Greek: Kallaikia), with Bracara Augusta as the new provincial capital.
-Gallaecia during the Empire became a recruiting district of auxiliary troops (auxilia) for the Roman Army and Gallaican auxiliary cavalry (equitatae) and infantry (peditatae) units (Cohors II Lucensium, Cohors III Lucensium, Cohors I Bracaraugustanorum, Cohors III Bracaraugustanorum, Cohors III Callaecorum Bracaraugustanorum, Cohors V Callaecorum Lucensium, Cohors VI Braecarorum, Cohors I Asturum et Callaecorum) distinguished themselves during Emperor Claudius' conquest of Britain in AD 43-60.
+In the later part of the 1st century BC military colonies were established at Portus Cale (Porto), Bracara Augusta (Braga), Lucus Augusti (Lugo) and Asturica Augusta (Astorga), with the pacified Callaeci tribes being integrated by Augustus into his new Hispania Tarraconensis province.
+Later in the 3rd century AD, Emperor Diocletian created an administrative division which included the Conventus of Callaecia, Asturica and, perhaps, Cluniense into the new province of Callaecia (Greek: Kallaikia), with Bracara Augusta as the new provincial capital.
+Callaecia during the Empire became a recruiting district of auxiliary troops (auxilia) for the Roman Army and Gallaican auxiliary cavalry (equitatae) and infantry (peditatae) units (Cohors II Lucensium, Cohors III Lucensium, Cohors I Bracaraugustanorum, Cohors III Bracaraugustanorum, Cohors III Callaecorum Bracaraugustanorum, Cohors V Callaecorum Lucensium, Cohors VI Braecarorum, Cohors I Asturum et Callaecorum) distinguished themselves during Emperor Claudius' conquest of Britain in AD 43-60.

 The region remained one of the last redoubts of Celtic culture and language in the Iberian Peninsula well into the Roman imperial period, at least until the spread of Christianity and the Germanic invasions of the late 4th/early 5th centuries AD, when it was conquered by the Suevi and their Hasdingi Vandals' allies.